evkx/evkx.github.io/content/models/cupra/born/BORN_77_e-BOOST/_index.md

 Regenerative braking is available in several modes.
 The most efficient is automatic regen.
-In this mode, the car coasts when possible and use regenerative braking when it needs to reduce speed.
+In this mode, the car coasts when possible and uses regenerative braking when it needs to reduce speed.
 You can also enable one-pedal driving.

 ## Exterior

 You can choose between 5 different paint colors when ordering this model.
 Additionally, you can choose between 6 wheels with sizes from 18 to 20 inches.

 The car has four regular doors and a tailgate.
-You can choose an option to have the tailgate electrical powered.
+You can choose an option to have the tailgate electrically powered.
 You can also have the tailgate with a kick sensor, making it possible to open it by just kicking the foot under the tailgate.

 You can choose between two types of roofs on this model.
 The standard is just a regular roof.
 The optional has a panoramic roof.
 You can not open the panoramic roof but can block the light with a curtain.